benyap/react-starter-kit-semantic-ui/README.md

 React Router is a vital part of the React ecosystem that provides routing for Singe Page Applications.
 It enables you to build a full blown application with static and dynamic routes right within React, which allows the whole site to be served as a statically.
 Find out more at the [official website](https://reacttraining.com/react-router/).

+### SCSS Breakpoints

+Some useful breakpoint mixins are provided in the `src/app/styles/_bp.scss` file.
+They are provided for convenience and use a mobile-first approach.
+View the `README.md` file in the `src/app/styles` folder for more details on how to use the mixins.

 ## What's provided

 When you run this project for the first time, you are presented with a basic Single Page Application built with React.
 It contains:

 * A landing page showing a kitchen sink containing commonly used Semantic UI components
 * A few links to other basic pages to show the React Router functionality
+* Some basic styling boilerplate SCSS files

 That's it!
 The rest is up to you to implement.

 ### Source structure

-The Semantic UI styling assets are kept in the `semantic` folder.
-The built and minified assets are output to the `semantic/dist` folder, where they can be imported to the application using the `src/styles/semantic.scss` file.
-The files inside `semantic/src/site` can be used to customise the look and feel of the site.
-The other files in the `semantic` directory should not need to be modified.
+The Semantic UI styling assets are kept in the `src/semantic-ui` folder.
+The built and minified assets are output to the `src/semantic/dist` folder, where they can be imported to the application using the `src/app/styles/_semantic.scss` file.
+The files inside `src/semantic-ui/src/site` can be used to customise the look and feel of the site.
+The other files in the `semantic-ui` directory should not need to be modified.

-The files inside `src` can be customised in any way to build your application.
+The files inside `src/app` can be customised in any way to build your application.
 The files `webpack.config.js` and `package.json` contain the scripts that build the project.

 ```
     .